Dynamsoft/Dynamic-Web-TWAIN/README.md

     > Note that a **relative path** is used.
 You might want to change it based on where you are putting your code.
 The best practise is to put all the files on your own server and under the same domain as your web application.

-2. Add a script tag and make initial settings:
+### Step 2 Add a script tag and make initial settings:

     ```html
     <!DOCTYPE html>